Affordable Care Act

 ALEs are also responsible for reporting to the IRS whether or not minimum essential coverage was offered in 2015 to Full-Time Employees (Internal Revenue Code Section 6056 reporting).
 Churches who operate a daycare that is not separately incorporated should be mindful of this as they might qualify as an ALE and fall under these reporting requirements.

-To determine whether or not you are an ALE and subject to any section 6056 reporting requirements, please visit www.kyumc.org/aca to review the Employer Shared Responsibility Toolkit, a guide published by the General Board of Pension and Health Benefits.
+To determine whether or not you are an ALE and subject to any section 6056 reporting requirements, please visit www.kyumc.org/aca to review the Employer Shared Responsibility Toolkit, a guide published by the Wespath Benefits and Investments.

 Click here to access the Employer Shared Responsibility Toolkit.

-Click here to access guidance from the GBOPHB on 6056 reporting.
+Click here to access guidance from the Wespath on 6056 reporting.

 ADDITIONAL WEB RESOURCES